codio-templates/processing-demo/.guides/content/Polymorphism-Lab-2-0604.md

 ## Testing Your Code

-Before moving on to the next part of the script, we want to check that our code is adding a contact to the list.
+Before moving on to the next part of the program, we want to check that our code is adding a contact to the list.
 To do that, we need to create a getter for the `length` attribute.

 ```java
   public int getLength() {